marci-pires/WikiHadatac/Metadata-Quality-Heuristics.md

 ### Platform List
 Ensure there is one entry for each Platform, and each has the following properties:
-- Name (Note that this may not be unique if there are two separate platforms of the same model)
+- Name (Note that this might not be unique if there are two separate platforms of the same model)
 - Serial number (This *must* be unique for each Platform, regardless of model)
 - Lat-long location